More than 200 killed and 900 hurt after 2 trains derail in India; hundreds still trapped in coaches

 Despite government efforts to improve rail safety, several hundred accidents occur every year on India’s railways, the largest train network under one management in the world.

-In August 1995, two trains collided near New Delhi, killing 358 people in the worst train accident in India’s history.
+In August 1995, two trains collided near New Delhi, killing 358 people in one of the worst train accidents in India’s history.

 In 2016, a passenger train slid off the tracks between the cities of Indore and Patna, killing 146 people.